nodejs/node/doc/api/fs.md

 fs.appendFile('message.txt', 'data to append', 'utf8', callback);
 ```

-The `file` may be specified as a numeric file descriptor that has been opened
+The `path` may be specified as a numeric file descriptor that has been opened
 for appending (using `fs.open()` or `fs.openSync()`).
 The file descriptor will
 not be closed automatically.